 Can I use the slides, videos, and other materials I received while doing my certification to train others in my own setting?
 No. These materials are only available for use by Certified Trainer Consultants.
 However, you may use the slides and videos that are provided on Guildford Press’s companion website to develop your own training materials.

-Is there a certification process to become a Certified Project ImPACT Trainer Consultant?
+Is there a certification process to become a Project ImPACT Trainer Consultant?
 Yes.
-Certified Project ImPACT Coaches who have used the program for at least one year can apply to complete additional training to become Certified Project ImPACT Trainer Consultants.
+Certified Project ImPACT coaches who have used the program for at least one year can apply to complete additional training to become Project ImPACT Trainer Consultants.
 Given our limited training capacity, priority will be given to providers who work in regions with a high demand for training.
 Additional information on the Project ImPACT Trainer Consultant certification process will be available soon.

 Do you provide support to organizational leaders who wish to scale up the use Project ImPACT within their organization?
 Yes.
-Organizational leaders may benefit from assistance in planning and implementing Project ImPACT from a Certified Project ImPACT Trainer Consultant.
+Organizational leaders may benefit from assistance in planning and implementing Project ImPACT from a Project ImPACT Trainer Consultant.
 Team meetings can be conducted prior to or following the Consultation and Certification process and could address planning for sustainability; identifying and coordinating the intervention team; identifying and on-boarding families; determining program logistics; addressing family barriers to participation; and determining adaptations that can be made to meet the needs of the organization while still maintaining fidelity.